 Applicants who are required to sit the Undergraduate Admissions Assessment will be advised of this in advance.

 The Undergraduate Admissions Assessment usually takes place at the end of March.

 Applicants who are required to sit the UGAA will be contacted by the Undergraduate Admissions team as soon as the details have been finalised.

 What is the UGAA?

-The assessment is three hours long and will consist of English sections and a Mathematics section.
+The assessment is three hours long and will consist of an English section and a Mathematics section.
 It is designed to test your written and numerical skills.
-The assessment has three sections: comprehension exercises (Section A); essay questions (Section B); mathematical problems (Section C or D).
+The assessment has two sections: an essay question (Section A); and mathematical problems (Section B or Section C).
 It is not an assessment of general knowledge.